 First half action saw the Bucks keep the ball in the Trojans' zone with consistency.
 Wide shots over or to the side of the goal failed to yield any points for Paupack, but they kept the North Pocono keeper, Riley Lougee and his defensemen busy.

 No score midway through the half, but the Trojans put pressure on the Buckhorns keeping goalie Thomas McLain occupied in front of the net, playing the ball often and making some excellent saves.

 With 4:31 left in the half, Danny Skibber headed the ball into the net off a throw-in from Shane Conners putting Paupack up 1-0.
 The lead wouldn't last long, however.
 An infraction on the Buckhorns' part gave the Trojans an indirect kick opportunity with only 1:25 left in the half.

 A touch-of-the-ball kick by Jesse Buxton went to Russ Lang, who promptly sent the ball into the goal, tying the score as halftime approached.

 Down the Stretch

 While the teams seemed to be evenly matched on the field, the coaching styles of Davis and Bonagura couldn't be more different.

 Clad in athletic wear and pacing in front of his bench, Bonagura manages his players frequently and offers analysis to his sitting players as to what is going taking place on the field.
 Davis is wearing a shirt and tie and stands at the end of his bench.
 He is reserved and fixated on the game.

-Page 2 of 3 - If cast for characters in "Top Gun" Bonagura would play Maverick and Davis might be Iceman.
+If cast for characters in "Top Gun" Bonagura would play Maverick and Davis might be Iceman.
 In the halftime huddle both are giving their players feedback about the other team's strategy and how they should go about trying to mount an offence.